humanmade/altis-documentation/other-docs/guides/migrating/from-hm-platform.md

 To start the docker server run `composer serve`.
 You should now be able to see the site at https://my-project.altis.dev where "my-project" is the project directory name.

+### Docker alternative

+If you are unable to use Docker on your computer, consider trying a [GitHub Codespaces environment](docs://dev-tools/cloud-dev-env/), which makes it possible to spin up a complete Altis development environment within your browser, without having to install any additional software on your computer.

 ## Migrating from a single site install

 Altis is always configured to be a WordPress multisite, as such any sites that are not installed as multisite already, will need converting via the `multisite-convert` WP CLI command.
 Note that you will need to do this on your Cloud environments after deploying.